What The CIA WikiLeaks Dump Tells Us: Encryption Works

 Not surprising, really, given that's exactly what encryption was invented for.
 To military standards.
 For military purposes.
 To prevent other militaries doing exactly what you don't want them to do.

 All the scaremongering around encryption "being broken" by these "acres of datacentre" junk is just that - scaremongering.
 Hell, didn't the NSA recently ask for help breaking Skype?
-I'm sure there's a certain amount of misdirection there (I'm still not convinced on EC cryptography, which was brought along wit
+I'm sure there's a certain amount of misdirection there (I'm still not convinced on EC cryptography, which was brought along with the help of the NSA choosing certain curves), but nobody has yet shown practical attacks against large enough primes used in PKE.

+So far, everything they've done is via side-channel attacks and those are present in every system anyway.
+And when you have these organisations paying for tools that can open up iPhones, you know that they are struggling to cope.

+If you want to secure data, encrypt it and abide by all the necessary precautions for it (i.e. don't enter the passphrase on untrusted computers, etc.).

 False assumption (Score:3)